-Plug the 7110 or 9110 modules into any one of the slots in the 3RU or 1RU frame and install the plastic overlay provided onto the corresponding group of rear BNC connectors associated with the module location.
+Plug the 7465 or 9465 module into any one of the slots in the 1RU or 3RU frame and install the plastic overlay provided onto the corresponding group of rear BNC connectors associated with the module location.
 Note that the plastic overlay has an optional adhesive backing for securing it to the frame.
 Use of the adhesive backing is only necessary if you would like the location to be permanent and is not recommended if you need to change module locations.
-These modules may be hot-swapped (inserted or removed) without powering down or disturbing performance of the other modules in the system.
+This module may be hot-swapped (inserted or removed) without powering down or disturbing performance of the other modules in the system.